geeknik/my-awesome-stars/topics.md

 ## penetration-testing

+- [caverav/auditforge](https://github.com/caverav/auditforge) - AuditForge is a pentest reporting application making it simple and easy to write your findings and generate a customizable report.
 - [m3n0sd0n4ld/GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced
 - [ellerbrock/docker-security-images](https://github.com/ellerbrock/docker-security-images) - :closed_lock_with_key: Docker Container for Penetration Testing & Security
 - [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.